Negative Examples for Sequential Importance Sampling of Binary Contingency Tables: Introduction

 One typically uses a heuristic to determine how many trials $t$ are needed until the estimator has converged to the desired quantity.

 The sequential importance sampling algorithm of Chen et al.~\cite{CDHL} constructs the table $\mathbf{T}$ in a column-by-column manner.
 It is not clear how to order the columns optimally, but this will not concern us as our negative results will hold for any ordering of the columns.
-Suppose the procedure is assigning column $j$.
-Let $r'_1,\dots,r'_m$ denote the residual row sums after taking into account the assignments in the first $j-1$ columns.
+Suppose the procedure is assigning column $i$ conditional on an existing assignment to columns $1,\dots,i-1$.
+For $1\le j\le m$, let $r'_j$ be equal to $r_j$ less the total number of $1$'s seen in row $j$ in columns $1,\dots,i-1$.
+Thus, $r'_1,\dots,r'_m$ are the residual row sums after taking into account the assignments in the first $i-1$ columns.